JBrVJxsc/xk6-streamloader/README.md

 import streamloader from 'k6/x/streamloader';

 export default function () {
-    // Load samples from a standard JSON array or NDJSON file const samples = streamloader.loadSamples('samples.json');
+    // Load objects from a standard JSON array or NDJSON file const objects = streamloader.loadJSON('samples.json');
-    // samples is an Array of plain JS objects with the original JSON keys
+    // objects is an Array of plain JS objects with the original JSON keys
-    // e.g. samples[0].requestURI, samples[0].headers["A"], etc.
+    // e.g. objects[0].requestURI, objects[0].headers["A"], etc.
 }
 ```